codefresh-io/cap-docs.codefresh.io/_docs/ci-cd-guides/working-with-docker-registries.md

   max-width="90%"
 %}

-In the example above, even though two Dockerhub integrations are connected to Codefresh, only the primary one will be used for pulling images from the `docker.io` domain (You can still use the second one in push/build steps using the `registry` property).
+In the example above, even though two Docker Hub integrations are connected to Codefresh, only the primary one is used to pull images from the `docker.io` domain.
+You can still use the second one in push/build steps using the `registry` property.

 You can override the default behavior in each pipeline, by adding the optional `registry_context` property to instruct Codefresh on how to use a specific registry for pulling Docker images (if you have more than one for the same domain).